-Compared to the rest of the Louisville market, the Central Business District region has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Louisville market, the Central Business District submarket has smaller rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 36 listings have been made available, which means new availabilities might be leasing quickly.
+In the last 90 days, 36 listings have come on the market, which means new availabilities might be leasing quickly.
 You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+About 89% of the listings in the Central Business District are subleases, so you might be able to find a shorter term or below market rent.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 7,210 sqft, there are still 0 office spaces below 2,000 sqft.
-Most properties in this market are around 4 stories.
-Most buildings in this market were built in 1880 and are Class B.
+Even though the median size is 3,070 sqft, there are still 0 spaces below 2,000 sqft.
+Most buildings in this market are approximately 4 floors.
+Most buildings in this market were built in 1890 and are Class B.

-Education is the dominant industry in this market.
+Education is the dominant industry in this area.
 Commute by bike is the most popular way to get to work amongst Central Business District residents.
-Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.
+Commuting close to an hour and a half a day is the norm for those who opt to reside in this part of town.